boyanraichev/tat-css/README.md

 **Grid alignments**

-The horizontal alignment options are: tat-center, tat-left, tat-right, tat-hspace, tat-heven
+The main axis alignment options are: tat-center, tat-left, tat-right, tat-hspace, tat-heven

-The vertical alignments are: tat-top, tat-middle, tat-bottom, tat-vspace
+The secondary axis alignments are: tat-top, tat-middle, tat-bottom, tat-vspace

+Important: remember these actually deal with you main axis, but are named as if your main axis is horizontal.
+So if using a column (vertical) grid than "left" will mean "top" in absolute terms and so forth.

+**Element alignments**

+There are currently for options that have good browser support - top, bottom, center and stretch (remember, these are along the secondary axis, not the main one!).
+The prefix is "tat-s", i.e. "tat-s-top".

 **Media queries**